 A common strategy for winter grilling is to work with cuts of meat that cook hot and fast like burgers or thinner steaks and chops to reduce the time spent outdoors.
 If you’re new to grilling during a cold snap, you may want to start with these juicy burgers or a classic NY strip with herb butter.
 Both cook pretty fast and you’ll beat the cold.

 While I see the appeal of spending less time outside—-I just dress in layers and head out!
 I tend to do cuts of meat that I can incorporate into more traditional cold weather comfort foods.
 For example, I love to smoke beef chuck roast and incorporate that into stew or chili.
 I also like to smoke whole chickens for my chicken and dumplings.
 For even more flavor, consider placing the entire pot (dutch oven or other oven safe pot) of chicken and dumplings on the smoker for about 20 minutes before serving, the dumplings will really take on some smoke.

 Despite it not feeling as inviting outside, there are some foods that are easier to smoke in the winter using cold smoking.
 Foods like butter or cheese are nearly impossible to smoke in the summer months due to the higher outside temperatures; winter time however, is great for these foods.
-If you’re a seafood lover, my friend Joe created an incredible recipe for cold smoked salmon.

 Cold weather grilling is also a great way to celebrate the holidays.
 I love smoking a prime rib for holiday meals because it’s a showstopper that is sure to please!